tobixen/calendar-cli/README.md

 Installation
 ------------

-`calendar-cli` depends on quite some python libraries, i.e. pytz, caldav, etc.  "sudo ./setup.py install" should take care of all those eventually.
+`calendar-cli` depends on quite some python libraries, i.e. pytz, caldav, etc.  "sudo ./setup.py install" should take care of all those eventually, and will also make an executable under /usr/bin

-The `calendar-cli` executable can be executed as it is, or copied to /usr/bin.
-Make sure to copy the content - as of v0.12, `calendar-cli` is actually a symlink to calendar_cli.py.
-This mess will be fixed up in v1.0.

 Support
 -------